GoogleChrome/web.dev/src/site/content/en/blog/proxx-1/index.md

   </figcaption>
 </figure>

-When loaded over 3G, the user sees 4 seconds of white nothingness. **Over 2G the user sees absolutely nothing for over 8 seconds.** If you read Jeremy's article above you know that we have now lost a good portion of our potential users due to impatience.
+When loaded over 3G, the user sees 4 seconds of white nothingness. **Over 2G the user sees absolutely nothing for over 8 seconds.** If you read [why performance matters] you know that we have now lost a good portion of our potential users due to impatience.
 The user needs to download all of the 62 KB of JavaScript for anything to appear on screen.
 The silver lining in this scenario is that the second anything appears on screen it is also interactive.
 Or is it?

 <figure class="w-figure w-figure--center">
   <picture>